-The fellowship is awarded competitively to students at the early stages of their dissertation research on American music and must have advanced to Ph.D. candidacy between January 1, 2018 and July 1, 2019.
+The fellowship is awarded competitively to students at the early stages of their dissertation research on American music and must have advanced to Ph.D./DMA candidacy (or the equivalent) between January 1, 2019 and July 1, 2020.
+As the

 In addition to the application form, please submit the following material as a single PDF:

-- Narrative of no more than five pages (double-spaced) that describes the scope of the research to be conducted with the aid of the fellowship, and clearly articulates the need for and use of the requested funding
+- Narrative of no more than eight pages (double-spaced) that that briefly describes the dissertation and outlines the scope of the research to be conducted with the aid of the fellowship

 - One-page budget outlining the expenses for which the fellowship will be used (the committee particularly values budgets that show accurate, realistic, and frugal estimates of expenses that are vital to the research project)